 Student

-Contact your university’s international mobility team and visit the website of the French agency for the promotion of higher education, Campus-France, for further information on what steps to take.
+It is necessary to contact the university’s international mobility team and visit the website of the French agency for the promotion of higher education, Campus-France, for further information on what steps to take.

 https://france-visas.gouv.fr/en_US/web/france-visas/student